Using Cheatcodes

 #[abi(embed_v0)]

-impl IHelloStarknetImpl of super::IHelloStarknet<ContractState> {
+impl ICheatcodeCheckerImpl of super::ICheatcodeChecker<ContractState> {

-// Increases the balance by the given amount.
+// Increases the balance by the given amount

 fn increase_balance(ref self: ContractState, amount: felt252) {